UX/UI Design on Tendar

 Tool tips and chats

-I worked as a game designer and the art director of Tendar.
+I worked as a game designer and the lead artist of Tendar.

-I was responsible for the look of the Google-sponsored AR game.
-This role covered concept art, character and environment design, 3D modeling and animation, rigging, UI/UX design, and game and level design.
-I worked as the sole artist on the project from March 2018 to May 2019 and in that time, designed and created a majority of the art, user experience, and user interface design in the app.
-I worked closely with a technical designer and engineer to design and implement all parts of the game, under the direction of my project leads Danny Cannizzaro and Samantha Gorman.
+I was responsible for the look of this Google-sponsored, commercially released mobile AR game.
+This role covered interaction design, 3D modeling and animation, rigging, 2D art, environment design, and user experience and user interface design.
+I worked as the sole artist on the project from March 2018 to May 2019 and in that time created a majority of the game's final 2D and 3D art, animation, vfx, and UI/UX design.

 With a small team, large scope, and limited time to develop, I needed to provide creative yet simple and usable solutions to design problems with consideration to the affordances of mobile AR.
 I rapidly iterated wireframes, sketches, flows, and full designed comps based on feedback from Google QA.
 After graybox designs were tested, I would create finalized assets and work with my team to ensure designs were implemented to specification.